Presentation Slicers

 Add interactions between the slicer and any visualizations that the slicer should filter.

-To test your slicer, launch the presentation in runtime (F2).
+To test your slicer, launch the presentation in runtime (F2) and change the option selected in the slicer to view the effect.

-Limit your slicer to only including those elements that are relevant to the presentation that you are creating.
-For example, limiting a Country slicer to only include European countries as options.
+To edit a slicer's settings, for example, limiting your slicer to only include those elements that are relevant to the presentation that you are creating:

 Editing and Styling Slicers in Present